triathematician/covid-analytics/index.md

 ## Coda TimeSeries Library

-This will be the future site of Coda timeseries library documentation.
-For now, see https://github.com/triathematician/covid-analytics.
+This will be the future site of Coda timeseries library documentation, and the Coda TornadoFx application for browsing COVID-19 timeseries data from public sources.